ivega16/challenge1-code-refactoring/README.md

 ## Usage

-Here is the link to deployed page: (include deployed link)
+Here is the link to deployed page: https://ivega16.github.io/challenge1-code-refactoring/

 ## Credits